somor/chronos/README.md

 start and end dates.

 ## Install
-There are a few different ways you can start using chronos but the most recommended is the following:
+There are a few different ways you can start using chronos, but the most recommended is the following:

 * If you are on Linux or Mac you need to install Groovy
 ```